WizardRubic/TornBlackJackTest/README.md

 Black jack rules:

-Insurance:aaaaa
+......Insurance:

-Bet 5 dollars, if dealer has a natural win 10 dollars
+......Bet 5 dollars, if dealer has a natural win 10 dollars

-	tells us instantly if we won the insurance bet
+.........tells us instantly if we won the insurance bet

 Split:
 	Seems you can double down on the second split and higher only